S2E/docs/src/Plugins/Annotations.rst

 * ``ProcessExecutionDetector``
 * ``ModuleMap``

-An instruction annotation is very similar to an instruction annotation.
+An instruction annotation is very similar to a function annotation.
 An example of an instruction annotation is given below.

 .. code-block:: lua